 This isn't about racing to give you the number.

-Apparently, Trey, you have a guardian program to stop school shootings.
+Apparently, Trey, you have a Guardian program to stop school shootings?

 What is that?

-They can select members of the staff.
+They send select members of the staff.

 They go through extensive specialized training, and they are actually armed during the school day.